9dots/9dots.io-pages/OIx6rcp.md

 views: 0
 published: true
 type: lesson
-blurb: Students are challenged to build tall towers out of printer paper and tape that are strong enough to hold several weights on top.
+blurb: This engineering challenge teaches students about tension and compression as well as the importance of structural walls for building.
+Students demonstrate learning by completing a challenge to build the tallest tower that can hold all of the supplied weights.
 title: Paper Towers
 org: 9dots
 objective: